Four Love stories – all based on a simple smile and hello.

 A bearded man behind her had a basket with staples: coffee, juice, milk, paper towels, TP and 10 pints of ice cream.
 Jan said she smiled and joked about his ice cream collection.
 He revealed he had been living and working in Haiti for three months.
 He had dropped 20 pounds and for weeks was dreaming of Ben & Jerry’s chocolate swirls, Cherry Garcia and Chunky Monkey.

-As they stood in the glacially slow checkout line, they continue to chat.
-Jan quickly ascertained, he was single, new in town, and funny, so Jan invited him to her Thanksgiving party and promised him pies, ice cream, and all the trimmings.
+As they stood in the glacially slow checkout line, they continued to chat.
+Jan quickly ascertained, he was single, new in town, and funny, so she invited him to her Thanksgiving party and promised him the best turkey ever and pies, ice cream with all the trimmings.
 He arrived hungry, sans beard, smiling and stayed in her life, happily ever after.